Japan–Lithuania relations: Interwar period

-January 3, 1919, the date when Japan recognized Lithuania de facto is considered the beginning of the bilateral relations.
+The beginning of the relationship between Japan and Lithuania is conisdered to be January 3, 1919, which was the date when Japan recognized Lithuania de facto.
 On February 8, 1929, the agreement by which visas were abolished was signed between Japan and Lithuania, while in 1930 the Trade and shipping agreement was signed.

 During the period of the Molotov–Ribbentrop Pact

 On November 23, 1939, the Japanese consulate was established, led by Vice Consul Chiune Sugihara.
-However, due to the occupation, the consulate was shut the following year.
+However, due to the Soviet occupation, the consulate was shut the following year.
 In 1940, Chiune Sugihara assisted the flight of Jewish refugees from the imminent Nazi invasion of Lithuania by issuing them transit visas from the consulate in Kaunas, despite instructions from the Japanese Government attempting to block his actions.
 Up to 10,000 refugees were saved with this action.

 Modern relations

 There is a significant close partnership between the city of Kuji and Klaipėda, established in 1989.

-Japan de facto re-recognized Lithuania on September 6, 1991, and a month later diplomatic relations were re-established between these countries.
+Japan de facto re-recognized Lithuania on September 6, 1991, and a month later, diplomatic relations were re-established between these countries.
 In 1997, the Embassy of Japan was established in Vilnius and in 1998, the Embassy of Lithuania was established in Tokyo.

 In March 2016, Japan and Lithuania agreed to cooperate on nuclear safety.

 Military ties

-In August 2016, Training Squadron vessels of the Japan Maritime Self-Defense Force Kashima, Asagiri and Setoyuki sailed into Klaipėda port, to celebrate 25th anniversary of the re-establishment of diplomatic relations between this sovereign republic in the Baltic region and the maritime nation in the Far East.
-Minister of Foreign Affairs of Lithuania Linas Antanas Linkevičius welcomed the Japanese vessels and their steadfast partnership based on the same fundamental values since 1991 as well as referred an honorable and righteous diplomat Chiune Sugihara, who served as the Japanese Vice-Consul at Kaunas from 1939 to 1940 and granted visas to thousands of Jewish and other minority refugees in his short term of office.
+In August 2016, Training Squadron vessels of the Japan Maritime Self-Defense Force Kashima, Asagiri and Setoyuki sailed into Klaipėda port, to celebrate the 25th anniversary of the re-establishment of diplomatic relations between this sovereign republic in the Baltic region and the maritime nation in the Far East.
+The Minister of Foreign Affairs of Lithuania, Linas Antanas Linkevičius, welcomed the Japanese vessels and their steadfast partnership based on the same fundamental values since 1991, as well as referring to the diplomat Chiune Sugihara, who served as the Japanese Vice-Consul at Kaunas from 1939 to 1940 and granted visas to thousands of Jewish and other minority refugees in his short term of office.
 The JMSDF Training Squadron also visited Lithuanian Military Academy, where some students and officers train Kendo, a modern Japanese martial arts descended from Bushido and swordsmanship.
-On August 10, a sports exchange event between Japanese and Lithuanian officers was held at the military academy, and the Lithuanian team won the Kendo match to Japanese team.
+On August 10, a sports exchange event between Japanese and Lithuanian officers was held at the military academy, and the Lithuanian team won the Kendo match against the Japanese team.

 High level visits

 High-level visits from Japan to Lithuania

 In May 2007, the Emperor and Empress of Japan, Akihito and Michiko, made an official visit to Lithuania.

 In 13–14 January 2018, Japanese Prime Minister Shinzo Abe met with President Dalia Grybauskaitė and Prime Minister Saulius Skvernelis.

-In 11–12 July 2023, Japanese Prime Minister Fumio Kishida attended 2023 Vilnius NATO summit.
+In 11–12 July 2023, Japanese Prime Minister Fumio Kishida attended the 2023 Vilnius NATO summit.